u-an-i/Globe/distributables/Readme.txt

 keys of length up to and including 4096 bytes
-(around 4096 latin characters) are supported, key may not contain a % characater
+(around 4096 latin characters) are supported, key may not contain a % character

 raster tile maps of any service is supported when service delivers 256x256 sized JPEGs